South Wales

 Why Cardiff Property Viewings Need Extra Care

-Cardiff has extensive Victorian terraces in areas like Roath, Canton, and Cathays, originally built for dock workers.
-Pontcanna and Penylan have larger Victorian and Edwardian properties.
-Cardiff Bay has modern apartment developments from the 1990s onwards.
-Suburban areas like Whitchurch have 1930s and later housing.
+Cardiff has extensive Victorian terraces in areas like Roath, Canton, Splott, and Cathays, originally built for dock workers during the coal export boom.
+Pontcanna and Penylan have larger Victorian and Edwardian properties popular with families and professionals.
+Cardiff Bay has undergone dramatic regeneration since the 1990s with modern apartment developments replacing the old docklands.
+Suburban areas like Whitchurch, Llandaff, and Heath have predominantly 1930s and later family housing.
+Cyncoed is Cardiff's most affluent suburb with larger detached properties.

 Cardiff has a wet, mild climate influenced by the Atlantic and Bristol Channel.
-Properties face significant rainfall, making weatherproofing important.
-The maritime climate means fewer extremes but persistent moisture issues in older properties.
+The city receives over 1,100mm annual rainfall - significantly more than English cities to the east.
+Properties face persistent moisture, making weatherproofing essential.
+The maritime climate means fewer temperature extremes but damp is a constant concern in older solid-wall properties.
+West-facing elevations take the brunt of prevailing weather.

 Common Property Types in Cardiff